Adimserious/cyber-security-blog/TESTING.md

 #### HTML Validation
 - **Tool Used:** [HTML W3C Markup Validator](https://validator.w3.org/)
 - **Purpose:** Validates the HTML code of the application to ensure it is free from syntax errors and adheres to the standards set by the World Wide Web Consortium (W3C).
-- **Process:** All HTML pages of the Software Stacks are checked through the W3C validator to identify and fix any markup errors or warnings.
+- **Process:** All HTML pages of the Cybersecurity Minset are checked through the W3C validator to identify and fix any markup errors or warnings.

 **HTML Validation Results**
+- **Errors** are the actual HTML issues that need to be fixed as they may affect the functionality or appearance of the website.
+- **Warnings** are generally suggestions for best practices, which are not critical but could improve the code efficiency or accessibility.

 I tried to fix this bug but couldn't see where its coming from then i learnt that its coming from summernote, i could not fix the errors yet.